banaboi/banaboi/README.md

 I'm a forth year student pursuing Bachelors's in Computer Science and Mechatronics Engineering 🎓 from Sydney - University of New South Wales 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-world problems ✨💻.
 I'm currently into Web Development, Embedded Systems, Objected-Oriented Programming, Automation, Trading 💰 and working on my Data Structures and Algorithms 🤓.

 ### 👦 💻 Personal Projects
-- 🤖 I’m currently working on CryptoBotLB, a OOP project in Python
+- 🤖 I’m currently working on CryptoBotLB, a OOP Python project built to analyse the Crypto market
 - 🛍️ I'm developing an ecommerce store using JavaScript, Node, PostgreSQL and Boostrap
 - 🏎️ I’m currently part of Sunswift Racing, building The University of New South Wales' Sunswift 7, a solar powered car
 - ✈️ I’m a former Engineering Analyst at Qantas Airways